Step-by-Step Guide

 First Feed

-Cover loosely and wait another 24 hours.
+Cover loosely and wait 24 hours.

 Day3

-Repeat the Day 2 feeding: add 2 tablespoons of flour and 1.5 tablespoons of water.
+Repeat Day 2 feeding: 2 tbsp flour + 1.5 tbsp water.

 Day4